rob-clayton/vending-machine/README.md

 Simple Models for base object types.
 Controllers to interface with the Models and hold the interaction logic, and Presenters to control the formatting.

-On code quality: I wanted to write quality code, even if it meant not all objects are met.
+On code quality: I wanted to write quality code, even if it meant not all objectives are met.

 With this in mind, I started on what I presumed to be the most complicated section, calculating the returned change.
-I spend quite some time making sure this is very clean, readable, and efficient.
+I spent quite some time making sure this is very clean, readable, and efficient.

 After dealing with the complexity, I focused on the design.
 I created an Item model and a CRUD style Inventory Controller, allowing for not only a clean interface but something that should be instantly understandable by another developer.

 A note on the InventoryController:
-I did debate about using an SQLite database and storing Items in memory.
+I did debate about using a SQLite database and storing Items in memory.
 This could have been achieved in the InventoryController, on initialise we could create a new SQLite table to store Items.
 Additionally, InventoryController could be a singleton class, allowing the Inventory Database table to be called from anywhere in the app and still have a single source of truth.
 This could have been a compromise considering we have no server or framework where each class is